VYSA National Championship Series Game Day Reminders and Responsibilities (updated 8/16/17)

 AUTOMATED SCORE REPORTING

-The VYSA State Cup uses an automated score reporting system.
+The VYSA NCS uses an automated score reporting system.
 Scores are called in by the WINNING team and posted automatically.
 PLEASE NOTE - The automated system does not have the capability of differentiating when a game goes into OT or PKs.
 See additional reporting requirement below for games that end in OT or PKs.

 For ALL games (Regulation, OT and PK), prior to leaving the game field, the WINNING team must -